psmitt/UTFool/README.md

 Instead of `iterate` you can write e.g.
 `repeat`, `loop`, `for`, `🔁` or `∀` within the very same project.

+## Flexible Binary Operator Precedence

+Have you even wondered why bitwise operators have lower precedence than relational operators, or why bit-shift is weaker than addition?
+This heritage from C can be overridden now in UTFool.
+UTFool offers you the freedom to arbitrarily redefine the precedence of binary operators.

+An example of a reasonable new order:

+#### I. Unary operators
+#### II.
+Binary operators

+1. bitwise operations
+   * shifts and rotations
+   * and, or, xor
+2. arithmetic operations
+   * exponentiation
+   * multiplicative operations
+   * additive operations
+3. string operations
+   * concatenation
+4. list operations
+   * list separator
+5. relations ( chaining is supported )
+6. logical operations
+   * and, or, xor
+   * nand, nor
+7. coalesce operations
+   * first-non-false
+   * first-non-null

+#### III.
+Ternary operator

 ## Code edition, code samples

 UTFool source code gets created in a UTF-8 encoded text file.